iknowjason/sagemaker-ai-playground/README.md

 ## Overview

-Welcome to the SageMaker AI Playground! 🤖 This repository provides a Terraform-based lab environment designed to deploy a robust AI research environment on AWS using SageMaker AI MLOps managed services.
-It separates the model hosting from the development environment for better scalability and cost management.
+Welcome to the SageMaker AI Playground! 🤖 This repository provides a Terraform-based lab environment designed to deploy a robust AI research environment on AWS using **SageMaker AI** MLOps managed services.
+It separates the model hosting from the development environment for better production scalability and cost management.

 This project was created to provide a ready-to-use "playground" for running generative AI workloads, specifically for cybersecurity research, with minimal manual setup.
 It deploys two core, decoupled resources: